Quasi-Bayes properties of a recursive procedure for mixtures: Asymptotic posterior laws

 \subsection{Asymptotic posterior distribution and credible intervals.}

-Let us recall that $P$ is a probability law for $(X_n)$, consistent with the assumptions (\ref{eq:newtonAsPred}).
-Here we give an asymptotic Gaussian approximation of the conditional law $P(G(A) \in \cdot \mid x_{1:n})$, for a measurable set $A$.
-The {\em almost sure conditional convergence} involved is a strong form of convergence (\cite{crimaldi2009}), that implies stable convergence (\cite{renyi1963}, \cite{aldous1985}, \cite{hausler2015}) and convergence in distribution of the unconditional law.
+Let us recall that $P$ is a probability law for $(X_n)$ consistent with the assumptions (\ref{eq:newtonAsPred}).
+Here, we present an asymptotic Gaussian approximation of the conditional law $P(G(A) \in \cdot \mid x_{1:n})$, for a measurable set $A$.
+For exchangeable sequences, central limit theorems and asymptotic results are usually given in terms of {\em stable convergence} (\cite{renyi1963}, \cite{aldous1985}, \cite{hausler2015}).
+The results below are in terms of {\em almost sure convergence of the conditional distributions}, or more briefly, {\em a.s. conditional convergence}, which is a stronger form of convergence (\cite{crimaldi2009}), that implies stable convergence and convergence in distribution of the unconditional law.
+Informally, Theorem \ref{th:central2} below, says that

+where $V_{A,n}$ is defined in (\ref{eq:Vn1}), and the approximation holds for all $\omega=(x_1, x_2, \ldots)$ in a set of $P$-probability one.
+Notice that asymptotic results as the one above inform about the rate of convergence of the predictive probability $G_n(A)(x_{1:n})$ to the limit distribution $G(A)(x_1, x_2, \dots)$.
+A novelty of our approach is in the statistical use we make of this kind of convergence, as informative of the asymptotic Gaussian form of the posterior distribution of the unknown $G(A)$.
+Indeed, we can read (\ref{eq:jointPosterior}) as

-Notice that, although having a similar flavor, these results differ from Bernstein-von-Mises types of theorems, which are stated a.s. with respect to the law $P_{G_{true}}^\infty$.
-The law $P$ describes an evolutionary process and the results inform about the rate of convergence of $G_n(A)(x_{1:n})$ to the limit distribution $G(A)(x_1, x_2, \dots)$, for any $\omega=(x_1, x_2, \ldots)$ in a set of $P$-probability one.
-Berstein-von-Mises results are beyond the aims of this paper, but we will give some hints in the simulation study in Section \ref{sec:credibleIntervals}.
+Although having a similar flavor, these results differ from Bernstein-von-Mises types of theorems, which are stated a.s. with respect to the probability law $P_{G_{true}}^\infty$ that assumes $X_i \iidsim F_{G_{true}}$.
+Our results are given a.s. with respect to the c.i.d. probability law $P$.
+Berstein-von-Mises results are a basic tool for studying frequentist coverage of Bayesian procedures, which is beyond the scope of this paper.
+However, convergence of the kind (\ref{eq:jointPosterior}), too, provides insights on frequentist coverage properties, as we discuss in Section \ref{sec:simulation}.